dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/progress-indicator/demos.md

 `}
 </ComponentBox>

-### Shows a small Linear ProgressIndicator with a static 50% in progress
+### Shows a large Linear ProgressIndicator with a static 50% in progress

 <ComponentBox data-visual-test="progress-indicator-linear--primary">
 	{() => /* jsx */ `
   <ProgressIndicator
     type="linear"
     progress="50"
-    size="small"
+    size="large"
     no_animation
   />
 `}